Fablehaven (novel): Franchise

-Fablehaven was followed by four sequels; Fablehaven: Rise of the Evening Star was released on May 1, 2007, Fablehaven: Grip of the Shadow Plague on April 21, 2008, Fablehaven: Secrets of the Dragon Sanctuary on March 24, 2009, and Fablehaven: Keys to the Demon Prison on March 23, 2010.
+Fablehaven was followed by four other books; Fablehaven: Rise of the Evening Star was released on May 1, 2007, Fablehaven: Grip of the Shadow Plague on April 21, 2008, Fablehaven: Secrets of the Dragon Sanctuary on March 24, 2009, and Fablehaven: Keys to the Demon Prison on March 23, 2010.
 The series has become a New York Times bestselling series, and Mull has visited over 600 schools in over 30 states to promote it to students.
 The potential of a film adaptation has been discussed, with the rights to one even being optioned a couple of times.
 Mull has stated that he believes that one will eventually be released.

 Mull later wrote and released a five-book sequel series to the Fablehaven series, known as Dragonwatch.
 Caretaker's Guide to Fablehaven, released on October 13, 2015, was written as an encyclopedia of the setting of Fablehaven in preparation for the release of Dragonwatch.
 Dragonwatch: A Fablehaven Adventure was released on March 14, 2017, Dragonwatch: Wrath of the Dragon King on October 23, 2018, Dragonwatch: Master of the Phantom Isle on October 1, 2019, Dragonwatch: Champion of the Titan Games on October 13, 2020, and Dragonwatch: Return of the Dragon Slayers on October 26, 2021.